 Each case study is scoped by a small group of experienced industry professionals, across a broad range of disciplines, to produce a summary.
 These case study summaries will each be examined though a colloquium which brings together industry, government, workforce, community, commercial and public sector experts to further the case studies and identify core strategies for delivering successful infrastructure.

-The project has been initiated by The Warren Centre and is supervised by a Steering Committee, under the chairmanship of Mr Richard Dinham, to include representatives of key supporters of the project.
-Currently these include representatives from planning, consulting, contracting, insurance, financing, government and academia.
-Project Fellows will be appointed to provide high level strategic guidance to the project.
+The project has been initiated by The Warren Centre, with representatives from planning, consulting, contracting, insurance, financing, government and academia.
 Stakeholders from all disciplines who have an interest and experience in infrastructure projects are invited to participate in the project.

 Support can be provided through participation in the case studies, providing information or research assistance, or financial support to assist with production costs and events.
 The Warren Centre welcomes your involvement in this project.
 Sponsorship opportunities are available to help provide the resources to deliver better infrastructure outcomes for NSW.
 Please contact The Warren Centre for more information.

-Handbook For Reform – Delivery Of Successful Infrastructure In NSWClick here to download
+Handbook For Reform – Delivery Of Successful Infrastructure In NSW

-Connectivity: Successful cities effectively connect people, jobs, goods and services.
+Connectivity: Successful cities connect people, jobs, goods and services.